 Easton, P. and T. Harris.
 1991.
 Earnings as an explanatory variable for returns.
 Journal of Accounting Research: 19-36.

-\\\Easton, P., T. Harris and J. Ohlson, "Aggregate Accounting Earnings Can Explain Most of Security Returns: The Case of Long Return Intervals," JAE June/Sept 1992.
+Easton, P., T. Harris and J. Ohlson, "Aggregate Accounting Earnings Can Explain Most of Security Returns: The Case of Long Return Intervals," Journal of Accounting and Economics, June/Sept 1992.